-Béatrice de Fays, alias B2Fays, is a Franco-Belgian artist who works between France and India.
-She mixes different media: paintings, comics, augmented reality, video projections, local or network interactive installations, …
+Béatrice de Fays, aka B2Fays, is a French-Belgian artist.
+She develops her creations using diverse media: paintings, illustrations, video projections, local or network interactive installations and augmented reality.

-Her childhood, between France and Belgium, is accompanied by the presence of a Buddha from the Indian salon of Jean Robie, African sculptures linked to the life of her father, and works opening up on the spiritualities of the whole world that she eagerly discovers in Art magazines.
+Her childhood, spent between France and Belgium, was accompanied by a sculpture of Buddha from the Indian salon of Jean Robie, African sculptures linked to the life of her father, and works that revealed spiritualities of the whole world eagerly discovered in Art magazines.

-In 1984, she realizes that only creation can allow her to evolve in a universe, which then seems incomprehensible to her.
-Wishing to free herself from the dictates of the institutional art of the time, and from the academicism of the painters linked to her family (Jean Robie et Balthazar-François Tasson-Snel), she refuses to integrate into a school of Art and began her self-taught career in Paris.
+In 1984, she realised that creation was the only way for her to evolve in a universe, which then seemed completely incomprehensible to her.
+Wanting to free herself from the dictates of the institutional art of the time, and from the academicism of the painters linked to her family (Jean Robie and Balthazar-François Tasson-Snel), she refused to join an art school, and began her self-taught career in Paris.

-She chooses a popular narrative mode (comics, graphics…), and the dematerialized images of the first graphic palettes of the time.
+She chose a popular narrative style (comics, illustrations…), and the dematerialized images of the first graphic palettes.

-Her first comic strip is published by Philippe Manoeuvre of Humanoïdes associés.
-Her works then appeared in magazines (including Métal Hurlant), fanzines, and on television.
-In 1985 she participated in the first exhibition showing images made with graphic palettes “Palettes Pauvres – Images Riches” at the Center George Pompidou / Paris France.
-In 1987, she was selected at the SIGGRAPH Art Show / California USA.
-In 1988, she exhibited at the Ministry of Culture / Paris France.
+Her first comic strip was published by Philippe Manœuvre of the Humanoïdes associés publishers.
+Her work then appeared in magazines (including Métal Hurlant), fanzines, and on television.
+In 1985 she participated in the first exhibition of images made with graphic palettes titled “Palettes Pauvres – Images Riches” (Poor Palettes – Riche Pictures) held at the George Pompidou Centre in Paris, France.
+In 1987, she was selected for the SIGGRAPH Art Show held in California, USA.
+In 1988, she exhibited her work at the Ministry of Culture in Paris.

-The transition from comics to painting follows a publication in the comic strip newspaper Zoulou in 1986.
-An art lover orders a painting on canvas 3 meters long from a box of the published comic.
+The transition from comics to painting happened following the publication of her work in the comic strip newspaper Zoulou in 1986.
+An art lover ordered a 3-meter-long canvas painting of one of the published panels.

-This painting on a human scale and the involvement of the whole body to achieve it makes the artist aware of the positive impact of this medium on the totality of her being (physical and psychic).
-Following this experience, she detaches herself from digital images, to confront herself exclusively with pictorial material.
+This life-sized painting and the involvement of the whole body to achieve it, made the artist aware of the positive impact of this medium on herself, both physically and mentally.
+After this experience, she distanced herself from digital images, and worked exclusively with material picturization.

-Close to the Figuration Libre movement, her narrative, colorful and frontal works question human relationships, the beauty of beings, and the horror that sometimes hides under appearances, celebration, and loneliness, the poetic and wild world of urban universes.
-By seeking complementarity, she confronts opposites: oppositions / relationships, destruction / construction, interiority / exteriority.
+Close to the Figuration Libre movement, her colorful and frontal narrative works question human relationships, the beauty of beings and the horror that sometimes hides under appearances, celebration and loneliness in the poetic and wild urban universe.
+By seeking complementarity, she confronts opposites: contradictions vs. relationships, destruction vs. construction, interiority vs. exteriority.

-Claiming an authentic art, close to life and people, she favors places of underground diffusion (nightclub, restaurants, fanzine, TV, cinema, street…).
-She exhibited in the mythical Parisian club Les Bains Douches, decorated the Le Boy nightclub, and created posters and armchairs for the Max Linder Panorama cinema….
+Claiming an art form that is authentic, true to life and reality, she favored locales of underground culture to exhibit her work (nightclubs, restaurants, fanzines, TV, cinemas, streets…).
+She exhibited in the mythical Parisian club Les Bains Douches, decorated the Le Boy nightclub, created posters and armchairs for the Max Linder Panorama cinema….

-In 1994, wishing to engage more in an inner search, she radically changed her style and technique.
-She abandons frontal and narrative graphics, to inscribe layer by layer a succession of images in the depth of the canvas, and on large polyptychs.
+In 1994, wishing to further pursue the exploration of her inner self, she radically changed her style and technique.
+She abandoned frontal and narrative illustrations, and developed a style that built a succession of images, layer by layer, in the depth of the canvas, and on large polyptychs.

-At the same time, all her paintings are destroyed by a fire!
-This shock makes her aware of the fragility of the material, and the durability of the artistic experience which transforms the body and the spirit in an immutable way.
+Around that time, all her paintings were destroyed in a fire.
+This shock made her aware of the fragility of matter, as against the durability of the artistic experience which transforms the body and the spirit in an immutable way.

-She decides to use computers again to integrate the visitor into the creative process and share this experience.
+She decided to once again turn towards computers, but this time to integrate the viewer into the creative process and share the experience.

-From 1996, during residencies at the CICV Pierre Schaeffer (International Center for Video Creation), she produced multimedia installations, Le Musée Amarrage et Voir (CICV Pierre Schaefer), Matière première / Raw material (Galerie Donguy) Paris) which question the presence of the visitor and the place of the works.
+From 1996, during residencies at the CICV Pierre Schaeffer (Centre International de Création Vidéo), she produced multimedia installations, Le Musée Amarrage et Voir (CICV Pierre Schaefer), Matière première / Raw material (Galerie Donguy, Paris) which question the presence of the viewer and the place of the works.

-In 1999, following a research residency at the CNBDI (Centre National de la BD et de l’Image) with her musician partner Lotfi Zitouni, she designed the installation Xposelive, a real-time experience where the visitor becomes actor, subject and spectator of the work in progress.
-From 1999 to 2006, this installation was presented in different places: Festival Interférences (Belfort), Villette Numérique (Cité des Sciences et de l’Industrie – Paris), – Open Source 3 (Gaîté Lyrique – Paris), Le Cube ART 3000 (Issy Les Moulineaux), …
+In 1999, following a research residency at the CNBDI (Centre National de la BD et de l’Image) with her musician partner Lotfi Zitouni, she designed the installation Xposelive, a real-time experience where the viewer became the actor, subject and spectator of the work in progress.
+Between 1999 and 2006, this installation was presented in different places: Festival Interférences (Belfort), Villette Numérique (Cité des Sciences et de l’Industrie, Paris), – Open Source 3 (Gaîté Lyrique, Paris), and Le Cube ART 3000 (Issy Les Moulineaux) among others.